People Analytics

 X min

-Simple.
-Fast.
-Powerful.
-The NPS® lets you know the overall mood of your team, which in turn will give you an idea of their level of engagement.
+The NPS lets you know the overall mood of your team, which gives you an idea of their level of engagement.
 Check the whole team or get snapshots of subgroups by department, location, etc. to see micro trends.

 The NPS is based on the idea that every employee can be put in one of three categories: promoters, passives, and detractors.